-In this article, we will show you how you can use an OMNIplay3 to show content on a video wall.
+In this article, we will show you how you can use an OMNIplay3 to show content on a digital display wall.

-A video wall is a large screen made up of several smaller screens.
-With a video wall, you can display a sizeable overall picture on the entire video wall instead of several small individual images on each screen.
+A digital display wall is a large screen made up of several smaller screens.
+With a digital display wall, you can display a large overall picture on the entire display wall instead of several small individual images on each screen.

-Video walls come in all possible sizes and formats.
-A typical video wall layout is four screens put together in a 2x2 layout.
+Display walls come in many different sizes and formats.
+A typical digital display wall layout consists of four displays that are mounted 2x2.
 This is a cost-effective solution and a flexible format to work with when it comes to content production.

-Tip: If you are planning to build a video wall, it´s important to think about the format of your content.
-For example, if you have a lot of video files in landscape (16: 9), the video wall should be set up to fit landscape content.
-So you don't have to create content in a special format.
+Tip: If you are planning to build a digital display wall, it is important to think about the format of your content.
+For example, if you have a lot of video files in landscape format (16: 9), the display wall should be set up to fit landscape content.
+This reduces the need for customizing your content for the display wall.

 What is Databeat OMNIplay3?